-- A Mozilla IT representative will update the bug with account creation information and close the bug.
+- The Mozilla representative will update the bug to note the account has been created, and close the bug.

-In all cases, you need to demonstrate you know what's going on, find a set of people who have adequate authority and will vouch for your competence, and complete and sign a CVS Contributor Form.
+In all cases you need to demonstrate you know what's going on, find a set of people who have adeuquate authority and will vouch for your competence, and complete and sign a CVS Contributor Form.
 You'll start the process of getting CVS access by submitting good patches and having them reviewed by the module owner and other appropriate people.
-When you think you have submitted patches that demonstrate the criteria above, you can begin following the directions for obtaining commit access to the source tree.
+When you think you have submitted patches that demonstrate the criteria above, you can start the process of obtaining commit access to the source tree.

 This process applies to everyone who wants write-access to the Mozilla source repository.
 Employment with any particular entity (including the Mozilla Foundation) does not change the need to comply with this policy.

 The General Rule for write access to the Mozilla source tree is:

 - Two vouchers and one super-reviewer must approve your request in writing (through Bugzilla).

 - The super-reviewer must be from outside the modules in which you have been working.

 - One of the 3 people approving your access must not be employed by the same entity as you.